 In addition, third parties with which the Issuer conducts business under stringent contractual agreements may also be sources of cyber security or other technological risks.
-Although the Issuer adopts a range of actions to reduce the exposure resulting from outsourcing, unauthorised access, loss or destruction of data or other cyber incidents could occur, resulting in similar costs and consequences to the Issuer as those discussed above.
+Although the Issuer adopts a range of measures and controls to reduce the exposure resulting from services outsourcing, unauthorised access, loss or destruction of data or other cyber incidents could occur, having an adverse effect on the Issuer and its operations as discussed above.